HfMT-ZM4/symbolist-electron/readme.md

 }
 ```

-Here we see an object with the `id` "foo", which is of class type `legs`, that has an attribute `action` associated with it and a stat time.
+Here we see an object with the `id` "foo", which is of class type `legs`, that has an attribute `action` associated with it and a start time.

 And here is a simple example of a `container` object of a type class `timeline`, which holds two `leg` actions: